Yevgeni Iskritsky: Civil War

 On February 28, 1918 the Council of People's Commissars announced the creation of the Red Army to replace the rapidly disintegrating Imperial Russian Army.
 Iskritsky voluntarily joined the Red Army, to continue to fight with the Germans.
 In July 1918 Iskritsky was appointed commander of the 2nd Novgorod Infantry Division.
 By November 1918, Iskritsky had recreated and led the 7th Russian army on the Northern Front and he commanded the St. Petersburg Military District.
 On November 22, 1918, in the Battle of Narva the Red Army tried to capture Narva, but were repulsed by the joint actions of the Estonian and German units.
 After Germany's surrender, and not wanting to take part in the civil war against the army of an independent Estonia and the Russian White Guard regiments caught in the Baltic, Iskritsky left the leadership of the troops and moved to a teaching job.

 Teaching work

 On April 24, 1919, Iskritsky was appointed professor for 1st Soviet Artillery Command Courses.
 In 1924 he became a professor of military geography at the Military-Political Academy Tolmachev.
 He also taught at the Institute of Communications.

 Arrests

-On October 29, 1929, Iskritsky was arrested during "Case Spring" the first of Stalin' purges.
+On October 29, 1929, Iskritsky was arrested during "Case Spring", the first of Stalin's purges.
 During interrogations, he revealed:

 Iskritsky was sentenced to 10 years in the Solovki prison camp.
 After serving two years, Iskritsky was released, and he again taught at a school in Orel.
 But in 1937, during the Great Purge Iskritsky was again arrested and sentenced to 10 more years.
 In 1947 Iskritsky was released and deported in Shymkent, Kazakhstan.
 He died in 1949, having earned 10 Tsarist Russia and Soviet Red Army awards.